hazer-hazer/Jacy-Dev-Book/_docs/compilation-process/name-res-cheatsheet.md

 ##### `Namespace`

 An enumeration of namespaces.
-Each namespace is a separate storage for definitions, thus type names are not collided with value names, etc.
+Each namespace is a separate storage for definitions, thus type names do not collide with value names, etc.
-There is one special variant - `Namespace::Any`, it is not used in definition storages and mappings, by the way is used in methods, e.g. to collect definitions with the same name from all namespaces.
+There is one special variant - `Namespace::Any`, it is not used in definition storages and mappings, by the way, is used in methods, e.g. to collect definitions with the same name from all namespaces.
 Never store `Namespace::Any` in `DefTable`, only use it as a helper.

 ##### `Def`